- 1 cup dried porcini mushrooms

-- 1. Combine one cup boiling stock and mushrooms; let stand 30 minutes or until soft.
+1. Combine one cup wine and mushrooms; let stand 5 minutes or until soft;

-- 2. Heat a large saucepan over medium-high heat.
-Add the olive oil.
-Add rice, porcini, shallots, and garlic; sauté 5 minutes.
-Add wine, and cook until liquid evaporates (about 2 minutes).
+2. Heat a large saucepan over medium-high heat saute the shallots and garlic for 5 minutes.
+Add wine with the porcini, and cook until liquid evaporates (about 2 minutes);

 Frying the shallots and garlic